• Skip to primary navigation

 A acorn squash in the inner pot of the Instant Pot with butter and brown sugar in the squash

 With the acorn squash cut in half and the seeds are removed.
-Place the squash halves onto the trivet.
+Place the squash halves onto the trivet or into the steamer basket cut side facing up.
 Depending on the size of the acorn squash you may have to play around to get it to fit.
-If you have a stackable egg trivet, you could place one half of the squash on each of the trivets.
+If you have a stackable egg trivet, you could place one-half of the squash on each of the trivets.

-In the inside of each half of the squash add a tablespoon of both butter and brown sugar.
+In the inside of each half of the squash add a tablespoon of butter and a sprinkle of brown sugar.
 As the squash cooks the butter and sugar will melt together and adding a buttery sweetness to the squash.
 Some people like to add maple syrup and that will work.
-You could also sprinkle a little bit of cinnamon onto the acorn halves.
+You could also sprinkle a little bit of cinnamon or black pepper onto the acorn halves.

-The cooking time could vary depending on the size of the squash.
-The smaller sized squashes will take around 7-8 minutes and large squashes will take around 10-12 minutes.
+The pressure cooking time could vary depending on the size of the squash.
+The smaller-sized squashes will take around 7-8 minutes and large squashes will take around 10-12 minutes.
 The size I cooked was 2.32 pounds and it took 10 minutes to cook with 7 minutes to natural release.

 Finishing Touches